 Compare exchange rates, transfer fees and transaction speeds when you need to send money to Latvia.

-Located on the shores of the Baltic Sea, Latvia boasts a diverse culture, world-renowned architecture and a beautiful Old Town that dates to medieval times.
-If you ever need to send money from Australia to Latvia or vice versa, there’s no shortage of banks and other money transfer providers who can manage the transaction for you.
-But with low exchange rates and high transaction fees a common risk with such transfers, it pays to shop around to find value for money.
+Located on the shores of the Baltic Sea, Latvia boasts a diverse culture, world-renowned architecture and a beautiful Old Town that dates to the medieval times.
+If you ever need to send money from Canada to Latvia or vice versa, there’s no shortage of banks and specialist money transfer providers who can manage the transaction for you.
+Banks likely offer poor exchange rates and charge high transaction fees, so it pays to shop around to find better value for money with the services of a specialist transfer provider.

 Banks versus money transfer companies

-Lukas wants to send a $1,000 gift from Australia to his parents in his home country of Latvia.
-He wants them to spoil themselves for their anniversary, but he doesn’t want the transaction to cost him any more than it has to.
-Instead of using his bank, which charges a $25 transfer fee, he contacts two specialist transfer companies to check out whether they offer value for money.
-As the table below shows, Lukas can save AUD $10 in transfer fees by using the second company and he can also send an extra 9 LVL to his parents.
+Lukas wants to send money from Canada to his parents in his home country of Latvia.
+He wants them to spoil themselves for their anniversary and wants to give them $1,000, but he doesn’t want the transaction to cost him any more than it has to.
+Instead of using his bank to send the money overseas, which charges a $25 transfer fee, he contacts two specialist transfer companies to check out whether they offer better value for money.
+As the table below shows, Lukas can save $6 in transfer fees by using the second company.
+His parents will receive around one euro less, however it is worth it for the cheaper fees.

 |Money transfer company 1||Money transfer company 2|